-NASA’s Curiosity Mars Rover continues its campaign to study active sand dune on Mars, scooping and analyzing samples.
+NASA’s Curiosity Mars Rover continues its campaign to study active sand dunes on Mars, scooping and analyzing samples.

 At its current location for inspecting an active sand dune, NASA’s Curiosity Mars rover is adding some sample-processing moves not previously used on Mars.